rahulsaxena015/docs/en/manual/content-converters/tabular-data.md

 % Tabular Data Converter
 % Greg Schueler

-Parses Tabular text (csv) into a a Java object.
+Parses Tabular text (csv) into a Java object.

 The "HTML Table View Converter" plugin can render this as a HTML Table.